Please watch out series of webinars discussing menopause with our exciting lineup of panelists. #NoPause4Menopause

 - Wednesday, Oct.
 7: The realities of perimenopause and menopause: what it really means for women.
 Watch the video.

 - Wednesday, Oct.
 14: Sleep, brain fog and mental health: how menopause affects your brain and what women can do.
 Watch the video.

 - Wednesday, Oct.
 21: Hot flashes?
 Night sweats?
 Vaginal dryness?
 Weight gain?
 Hormonal and non-hormonal methods to manage your symptoms and take care of your body.
 Watch the video.

 - November 18th: The SEX talk: Is it possible to have an exciting sex life when we hit menopause?
 (Hint: the answer is YES!)
+Watch the video.